Message about use of cookies

 What is a revaluation?

 Business rates are worked out using a property's rateable value, which in most cases is based on its open market value.
-The last revaluation took place in 2017 and the next one comes into effect from April 2023.
+The last revaluation took place in 2023.

 Rateable values are periodically reassessed to make sure that the business rates system remains fair, and reflects changes in the property market.

-2023 rating list (new list) - how can I find out more?
+2023 rating list (current list) - how can I find out more?

 Your rateable value can be found on the VOA website.